 He did send me a picture of his penis.
 That scared me, too.
 I saved the photo nonetheless.
 Since then, my man-part photo collection is trumped only by my collection of Madame Alexander dolls.

 My second date was with a 56-year-old “rock musician” who was, in actuality, a 75-year-old psychoanalyst who played a yearly “bar-be-cue” in his back yard — with three friends.
 They knew three songs.
-Apparently the potato salad was awesome!
+Apparently, the potato salad was awesome!
 I know this because he told me.
 He dumped me via text the next day.
-(The advent of technology has not only made it easier to date, it has also made it easier to dump.)
+(The advent of technology has not only made it easier to date, but it has also made it easier to dump.)

 It was date No. 3 that was the game-changer: a retired Army vet so far outside my Ivy League, uber-successful, parent-pleasing doctor-lawyer parameters — which had thus far provided me with liars, cheaters, and pervs.
-He showed up to the restaurant in flip-flops and a T-shirt.
+He showed up at the restaurant in flip-flops and a T-shirt.
 Shoot me now.
 He didn’t drink, so I drank a lot.

 But by the end of the night, when he traced circles around my wrist with the tip of his finger, I had Jan Brady butterflies.
-And when he gave me that first kiss, I morphed into my 15-year-old self and those butterflies flew free.
+And when he gave me that first kiss, I morphed into my 15-year-old self, and those butterflies flew free.

 For more from P. Charlotte Lindsay, go to pcharlottelindsay.com.

 Subscribe today for free to receive our weekly update and never miss an article.